 - Real-time blocking of risky operations

-- Financial Services: Banks use MintMCP to enable AI agents to process loan applications while maintaining complete audit trails for regulatory compliance.
-Every decision, data access, and action is recorded and reviewable, transforming weeks into hours without compromising security.
+- Financial Services: Banks can use MintMCP to enable AI agents to process loan applications while maintaining audit trails for regulatory review.
+Decisions, data access, and actions can be logged and reviewable without compromising security.

-- Manufacturing: Manufacturing firms connect AI to production systems and IoT sensors without exposing intellectual property.
-MintMCP provides isolation layers enabling AI to optimize operations while protecting trade secrets.
+- Manufacturing: Manufacturing firms can connect AI to production systems and IoT sensors while limiting tool access.
+MintMCP provides policy controls that enable AI to optimize operations while protecting sensitive operational data.

-- Compliance automation: Audit trails without custom development
+- Compliance accountability: Audit trails without custom development

-TrueFoundry leads the performance-focused segment with sub-3ms (vendor report) internal latency while handling 350+ requests per second on just 1 vCPU.
+TrueFoundry serves the performance-focused segment with vendor-reported low-latency internal gateway behavior and high-throughput claims.
 The platform integrates MCP management with broader AI infrastructure, including LLM management, telemetry, and compliance enforcement.

 Key TrueFoundry Strengths:

-- Ultra-low latency performance - Sub-3ms response times with in-memory auth and rate limiting
+- Low-latency design - Vendor-reported low-latency internal gateway behavior with in-memory auth and rate limiting

-- High throughput - 350+ RPS on 1 vCPU through optimized architecture
+- High throughput - Vendor-reported 350+ RPS on 1 vCPU through optimized architecture

 - Container-first design - 50% faster RAG/Agent deployment with containerization